lxtGH/Awesome-Segmentation-With-Transformer/README.md

 to [pull requests](https://github.com).
 We will add the missing papers in this repo ASAP.

-### Highlight!!
+### 🔥Highlight!!

 Previous Transformer surveys divide the methods by the different tasks and settings.
-Different from these, we re-visit and group the existing transformer-based methods from the **technical perspective.**
+Different from them, we re-visit and group the existing transformer-based methods from the **technical perspective.**

 ## Introduction